r-barnes/Barnes2016-ParallelFlowAccum/README.md

 Abstract
 --------

-High-resolution digital elevation models (DEMs) are increasingly available;
-however, attempts to use these in existing hydroanalysis algorithms has created problems which take too long to solve and which are too big to fit into a computer's working memory.
-This has led to research on parallel algorithms and algorithms which explicitly manage memory.
-Parallel approaches do not scale well because they require many nodes and frequent communication between these nodes.
-Memory-managing algorithms have to read and write subdivisions of the data numerous times because they suffer from low access locality.
-Here, I adopt a tile-based approach which unifies the parallel and memory-managing paradigms.
-I show that it is possible to **perform depression-filling on a tiled DEM with a fixed number of memory access and communication events per tile**, regardless of the size of the DEM.
-The result is an algorithm that works equally well on one core, multiple cores, or multiple machines and can take advantage of large memories or cope with small ones.
-The largest dataset on which I run the algorithm has 2 trillion (2*10^12) cells.
-With 48 cores, processing required 291 minutes to completion and 9.4 compute-days.
-This test is three orders of magnitude larger than any previously performed in the literature, but took only 1-2 orders of magnitude more compute-time.
-Complete, well-commented source code and correctness tests are available for download from a repository.
+Continent-scale datasets challenge hydrological algorithms for processing digital elevation models.
+Flow accumulation is an important input for many such algorithms; here, I parallelize its calculation.
+The new algorithm works on one or many cores, or multiple machines, and can take advantage of large memories or cope with small ones.
+Unlike previous algorithms, the new algorithm guarantees a fixed number of memory access and communication events per raster cell.
+In testing, the new algorithm ran faster and used fewer resources than previous algorithms exhibiting ∼30% strong and weak scaling efficiencies up to 48 cores and linear scaling across datasets ranging over three orders of magnitude.
+The largest dataset tested has two trillion (2 · 10^12) cells.
+With 48 cores, processing required 24 minutes wall-time (14.5 compute-hours).
+This test is three orders of magnitude larger than any previously performed in the literature.
+Complete, well-commented source code and correctness tests are available for download from Github.